BunnyBlit/Blather/content/bouncing-balls.md

 ![Two graphs detailing the ball model we've been talking about.
 The top one is hight over time, showing smooth bounce arcs.
 Each arc is colored based on the jump that caused it.
 The bottom is a bunch of discontinuous slashes, showing the ball's velocity over time.
 Also colored by which jump caused it]({static}/images/better_ball_picture.png)

 This is, more or less, the core loop of the [Hybrid Dynamic System solver I wrote](https://github.com/dot-jpag/PyHyEQGameSim).
-There's some tricks to make the zero crossing thing faster, a lot of bookkeeping to get some abstractions so I don't need to work with raw tuples and remember which position was `velocity`, and a lot of additional logic to handle player input.
+There's some tricks to make the zero crossing thing faster, and a lot of bookkeeping to get some abstractions so I don't need to work with raw tuples and remember which position was `velocity`.

-That "lot of logic to handle player input" is worth its own post, so if this was interesting, stick around!
+There is one big bummer though: we had a nice `State` dataclass and lost it to work with `scipy`.
+What if we could get it back?

+Ok, so bouncing balls are fun and all, but what about [flapping birds](https://www.rollingstone.com/culture/culture-news/the-flight-of-the-birdman-flappy-bird-creator-dong-nguyen-speaks-out-112457/)?